 Wash and soak the dals for 2-3 hours.
 Using as little water as you can grind the soaked dals to a paste.
 Beat for some time till the paste is fluffy.
 Add all the spices, chopped methi leaves, green chillis and ginger to the paste.

 Take small balls of dal batter in fingers and drop it gently in oil.

 You can add 8-10 balls at the same time.
 Let them fry on high for 1 minute.
 Turn the pakode and change the flame to low.
 Let the pakode fry on low flame till they are golden brown.

 Drain on a paper to remove excess oil.

-Serve hot with green chutney or sauce.
+Serve hot with coriander chutney or sauce.